 As he later recalled in his Autobiographical Notes, “I can still remember—or at least believe I can remember—that this experience made a deep and lasting impression upon me.
 Something deeply hidden had to be behind things.”

 This simple compass triggered young Albert’s curiosity and eventually paved the way to a lifelong interest in physics.
 And the rest, of course, is history.

-Einstein may have been a late and slow bloomer, but he certainly caught up later in life.
+Einstein may have been a late bloomer, but he certainly caught up later in life.
 As the Nobel Committee, which awarded him its 1921 Prize in Physics, noted, Einstein “always appeared to have a clear view of the problems of physics and the determination to solve them.
 He had a strategy of his own and was able to visualize the main stages on the way to his goal.
 He regarded his major achievements as mere stepping-stones for the next advance.”

 And it all, incredibly enough, started with a compass.